 Digital Health Technology

 The use of digital technologies to improve healthcare delivery and promote health and wellness is referred to as digital health (D.H).
-This can include using smartphone apps, wearable devices, and other technologies to monitor and track health indicators like heart rate and blood pressure, as well as providing tailored health advice and assistance.
+This can include using smartphone apps, wearable devices, and other technologies to monitor and track health indicators like heart rate and blood pressure and provide tailored health advice and assistance.

-Digital health technologies can also be used to connect individuals with healthcare providers, enabling remote consultations and health state monitoring.
-This can help to enhance access to healthcare services, especially in rural or underserved areas.
+Digital health technologies can also connect individuals with healthcare providers, enabling remote consultations and health state monitoring.
+This can help enhance healthcare access, especially in rural or underserved areas.

-Overall, It can serve to improve the efficiency and efficacy of healthcare services, as well as promote individual and community health and wellness.
+Overall, It can improve the efficiency and efficacy of healthcare services and promote individual and community health and wellness.

 Digital Health Categories